-So, start by defining your needs, and then take them into account when looking for the right solution.
+So, start by defining your needs, and then take them into account when looking for the right work schedule software.

 Examples of Questions to Ask Yourself

-💡 Do I need scheduling software or appointment booking software?
+💡 Do I need an employee scheduling software or an appointment booking software?

-💡 Do I need to automate rotating schedules?
+💡 Do I need to automate rotating shift schedules?

 💡 Do my employees each have specific availabilities, which is often the case, for example, with a team largely made up of part-time employees?

 💡 Do I need a lot of leeway for replacement requests?

 How to Determine the Right Employee Scheduling Software for You